 But I don’t blame this poor girl . . . this is actually the cover of a sewing pattern.
 Yes, she was paid to put this on, so we can give her the benefit of the doubt.
 But someone out there, at some point in the 1980s, thought this fashion decision was a good idea.
 Enough of a good idea to manufacture sewing patterns, and no doubt sell them!

 Fess up now . . . did any of you ever wear this in 1987?
 Have you ever paired gloves with a sweatshirt, tam, socks, and a perm?
 Did you wear it to a tea party?
 Or were you one of those people that wore incredibly high waisted acid washed pleated jeans with zippers in the ankles?
 How about hammer pants?
 Any of you have that dark deed lurking in your past?
 What about jumpsuits?
 I’m totally guilty on the jumpsuit I’m afraid.
 I had a yellow and white striped one that Mom sewed me and I loved excessively.
-I also borrowed her chambray one and wore it with the collar up and a silver stretchy belt.
+I also borrowed her chambray one and wore it with the collar up, a silver stretchy belt, and round tortoise shell glasses.
 Yep.
 I did that.
 And I pegged the legs too.
-In further bad news, I’m fairly sure that I still have a soft spot in my heart for jumpsuits . . .
+I’m fairly sure that I still have a soft spot in my heart for jumpsuits . . .